 Program specific requirements include minimum English language proficiency results.
-For TOEFL, the Department requires a minimum overall score of 100 with a minimum score of 22 in each component.
-For IELTS, the Department requires an overall band score of 7.0 with a minimum score of 6.5 in each component.
-Further information on acceptable English proficiency tests can be found here: https://www.grad.ubc.ca/prospective-students/application-admission/english-language-test
+The Department requires a minimum overall score of 100 with a minimum score of 22 in each component of TOEFL, and an overall band score of 7.0 with a minimum score of 6.5 in each component of IELTS.
+Further information on acceptable English proficiency tests are available at: https://www.grad.ubc.ca/prospective-students/application-admission/english-language-test

-The English language test requirement is waived for applicants who have completed their undergraduate or graduate degree(s) in an English-speaking country.
-English-speaking countries include those identified by the UBC Undergraduate admissions department: https://you.ubc.ca/applying-ubc/requirements/english-language-competency/elas-countries/
+The English language test requirement is waived for applicants with undergraduate or graduate degree(s) from an English-speaking country; for further details, refer to: https://you.ubc.ca/applying-ubc/requirements/english-language-competency/elas-countries/

-It is the student’s responsibility to find a faculty member who is willing to supervise their research.
-A research supervisor is a requirement of admission.
+It is the student’s responsibility to identify a faculty member who is willing to supervise their research.
+A research supervisor is a requirement for admission.

 Departmental areas of research can be found here: https://apt.med.ubc.ca/research/

-The Faculty of Graduate and Postdoctoral studies also provides resources for prospective students for finding a research supervisor: https://www.grad.ubc.ca/prospective-students/research-supervisors
+The Faculty of Graduate and Postdoctoral studies also provide resources for prospective students for identifying a research supervisor: https://www.grad.ubc.ca/prospective-students/research-supervisors

 Full details on the entry requirements and application process can be found on the UBC Graduate and Postdoctoral Studies website:

 Prospective students are encouraged to become familiar with sources of financial support, including from UBC, granting agencies such as CIHR & NSERC, and prospective supervisors.
 The Department follows minimum funding support guidelines for both M.Sc. and Ph.D. students ($22,000 per annum from September 2021, as recommended by the Faculty of Graduate & Postdoctoral Studies: https://apt.med.ubc.ca/resources/student-resources/current-grad-students/funding/)